dwgrossberg/sign-upForm/README.md

 # sign-upForm

-A sample sign-up form built using vanilla css and js.
+A sample sign-up form built using HTML5, CSS, and a dash of JS.

 Built as part of The Odin Project.

-todo
--light/dark toggle
--credit photos